 Loofah Toys for Small Animals

 Rabbits, guinea pigs, hamsters, and other small animals benefit greatly from loofah toys.
 These pets need safe materials to chew on for dental health, and loofah provides perfect enrichment.
+This also applies to loofah for farm animals in homestead settings.

 - Dental health: Natural chewing helps wear down continuously growing teeth